paullouisageneau/libjuice/README.md

 It also implements a lightweight STUN/TURN server ([RFC8489](https://tools.ietf.org/html/rfc8489) and [RFC8656](https://tools.ietf.org/html/rfc8656)).
 The server can be disabled at compile-time with the `NO_SERVER` flag.

+For a STUN/TURN server application based on libjuice, see [Violet](https://github.com/paullouisageneau/violet).

 ## Dependencies

 None!